 After experiencing the Amazon Rainforest at two of the top lodges in Amazonia, you will return to Cusco or Lima on a short flight from the town of Puerto Maldonado.
 You can read more about this sleepy rainforest town a little further down the page.

 See the Ollantaytambo Ruins

 One of the major archaeological attractions to see in Peru, Ollantaytambo is in the famous Sacred Valley near Cusco and is a working Peruvian town as well as a site for these incredible ruins.

-This is a favorite tourist site and is one of the main places to start for the Inca Trail, which we will talk about further down the page.
-If you are not going to hike the Inca Trail, you can also visit Ollantaytambo on half day trips from Cusco.
+This is a favorite tourist site and is one of the main places to start for the Inca Trail, which we will talk about farther down the page.
+If you are not going to hike the Inca Trail, you can also visit Ollantaytambo on half-day trips from Cusco.

-Although a pre-Incan structure, once conquered the area was the royal estate of Emperor Pachacuti and was also the home of many other members of royalty, including high ranking members of the Inca Empire.
-The structure and region became famous as one of the areas defended by Inca where Manco Inca Yupanqui won a battle against the invading Spanish, which was a rarity given the superior technology, arms, and diseases of the conquistadors.
+Although a pre-Incan structure, once conquered the area was the royal estate of Emperor Pachacuti and was also the home of many other members of royalty, as well as high ranking members of the Inca Empire.
+The structure and region is mostly known for being one of the areas defended by Inca where Manco Inca Yupanqui won a battle against the invading Spanish, which was a rarity given the superior technology, arms, and diseases of the conquistadors.

 To see the site gives a fantastic feeling as you can imagine its incredible history and can look upon the giant stone blocks of the Ollantaytambo Fortress with amazement.
 Some of these blocks weigh over 50 tons each.
 The region is dotted with other Inca structures and is located by the Patakancha River, which is about 60 kilometers from Cusco.